lfvm/IOT-calidad-aire/README.md

 System that monitors the air quality based on the ammount of Co2 present in a closed room.

 For this, an Arduino Uno with a Wi-Fi module was used, which uses a sensor that measures the amount of Co2 found in the environment.
-After a measurment is done, the device connects to the API that saves the sensor data in a MySQLl database.
+After a measurment is done, the device connects to the API that saves the sensor data in a MySQL database.
 Finally, the user will be able to consult the data in the API interface.

 ## Screenshots: